 - Little Training: because no code doesn’t require complex coding, anyone in your company is able to quickly create apps

 In summary, if your organization requires an agile approach to coding that doesn’t require writing a single line of code, no code development platforms will probably help your use case.
 On the other hand, if more customization is required for a higher-level application, the low code approach is the winner, allowing for adjustments where needed.
 An example of a low code application platform is EdgeReady Cloud.

 Pillir’s Low Code Platform and ABAP Analyzation Tool

-EdgeReady Cloud provides low code, rapid application development with little-to-no programming and reusable objects; enabling companies to enhance speed to market and innovation.
+EdgeReady Cloud provides low code and no code, rapid application development with little-to-no programming and reusable objects; enabling companies to enhance speed to market and innovation.
 This offers users the ability to build apps quickly that integrate with their existing business system and enhance mobility solutions within any industry.